 The executioner himself, however, seemed to grew weary with the tedium of taking so many heads.
 He handed his sword to his 15-year-old son and let the teenager take care of the final four.
 “The whole affair,” it was reported, “only occupied a few minutes.”

 The haunting image of the Namoa executions soon took on a life of its own.
-Historian John Kleinen writes that pictures of the killing ground “found their way into albums and the obvious postcards for a wider mass consumption,” crediting the Queen’s Road publisher M. Sternberg with producing postcards depicting the pirates on the execution ground.
+In his edited volume Pirates, Ports and Coasts in Asia, Historian John Kleinen writes that pictures of the killing ground “found their way into albums and the obvious postcards for a wider mass consumption,” crediting the Queen’s Road publisher M. Sternberg with producing postcards depicting the pirates on the execution ground.
 “A situation in which foreigners posed behind or next to dead bodies of condemned criminals was not unusual in these days,” Kleinen writes.
 “Pictures of severed heads were produced elsewhere in colonial Indochina, Japan and British India.”

 The postcard picture later resurfaced in Marxist historian Eric Hobsbawm’s Bandits, a study of the outlaw figure as champion of social justice.
 Kleinen also chronicles its use in depictions of Eight-Nation Army retributions against Boxer rebels and French cruelty visited upon Vietnamese insurgents.
 In the digital age, one occasionally find it on “historical” Twitter feeds and Instagram accounts, frequently followed by repudiations of Western imperialism.